Physician associates support doctors in the diagnosis and management of patients. They are trained to perform a number of roles including:

 The aim of the profession is to have statutory registration in the future and work is underway to facilitate this.

-Contact the following organisations for more information about the available training programmes.
+Contact the following organisations for more information on the available training programmes.